Saturday, August 31, 2019

 I call it the flow.
 It is a zen concept in which you adapt to the flow of traffic you are in.
 The steel river.
 It means total awareness of others, as driving is really a social experience.
 You can tell clueless or anti-social drivers immediately.
 The ‘flow’ means you don’t drive too fast, you don’t drive too slow, you fit into the pace, you adapt.
 That pickup that thinks it is in a ‘race’?
 Take a pill, asshole.
 That person who is driving 10 miles under the city speed limit?
 Go back to a country lane and try again.
 Don't stop in the bike lane like you are some delivery vehicle - otherwise that bicyclist has to swerve into possible traffic, as you just blocked their flow.
 Awareness of others means using blinkers, stopping diddling with a phone at stoplights or anywhere, not suddenly stopping in the middle of a street, going around cars turning left, using all the lanes on a freeway and if you are slow on the freeway, staying on the right!
 Those people on the fast lane going exactly the speed-limit like self-appointed cops?
 Blocking the flow again.

 If confused about location, pulling over or driving around the block or taking the next exit works better.
 Hey, even learn to read a map or use a GPS.
 Those who do something stupid like crossing many lanes of traffic to save a hair of time are the worst.
 Blocking the flow.
+Rushing to stop.

 Knowing what lane to be in beforehand helps the flow.
 Weaving between lanes hurts it.
 Looking for stoplights and stop signs coming up – in other words, anticipation, helps the the flow.
-(Stop signs are actually many times stupid – in Ireland they use “Yield” instead just to be more real.)
+(Stop signs are actually many times stupid – in Ireland they use “Yield” instead just to be more real, which also saves gas and brake wear.)
 The flow means not rushing up to a stop light and jamming on the brakes.
 In fact brake wear is the biggest sign of a bad driver – and it also means excessive gasoline use.
 Both costly habits.
 That jerky rabbit style of driving?
 They should grow up.
 You've seen people that put their brakes on constantly while driving, like every 10 seconds.
 At every curve or intersection?
 What is up with that?
 Check experts who ‘high-mile.’
 They teach how to approach lights or stalled traffic.
 It does not involve acceleration - it actually means coasting like a kid on a bike.

 Florida has the most vehicle accidents, which probably means the worst drivers.
 Tennessee, Arizona, South Carolina and North Carolina are next worst - note - all in the U.S. south.
 Minnesota is one of the safest states in the nation (#3), along with Massachusetts, North Dakota, New Hampshire, South Dakota, Vermont, and Alaska - mostly northern states.